Sleep Problems, Age 12 and Older

 - Try to go to bed at the same time every night and wake up at the same time every day.

-- Limit caffeine (coffee, tea, sodas with caffeine) during the day, and don't have any for at least 4 to 6 hours before bedtime.
+- Limit caffeine (coffee, tea, sodas with caffeine) during the day, and don't have any for at least 6 hours before bedtime.

 - Avoid alcohol and nicotine, especially in the evening.